What is pelvic inflammatory disease (PID)?

-Pelvic inflammatory disease can be treated.
+PID can be treated.
 However, treatment of PID cannot reverse the scarring caused by the infection.
 The longer the infection goes untreated, the greater the risk for long-term problems, such as infertility.

 Some women may need to be treated in a hospital.
 Hospitalization may be recommended for women who